ccrome/frequency-counter/README.md

 # Frequency Counter!

-A precision frequency counter with **always-on dual-mode operation** using GPS PPS as reference.
+A precision frequency counter with **always-on operation** using GPS PPS as reference.

 ## Features